-(1) Cost to obtain franchise contracts is included in Other assets on the condensed consolidated balance sheets.
+- (1) Cost to obtain franchise contracts is included in Other assets on the condensed consolidated balance sheets. - (2) Includes both the current and long term portion of this balance. - (3) Initial Franchise Fees to be recognized over the life of the contract.

 The Company records Franchise Fees as contract liabilities on the Condensed Consolidated Balance Sheets when the agreement is executed.
 Contract liabilities are reduced as fees are recognized in revenue over the expected life of the franchise license.
-As the term of the franchise license is typically ten years, substantially all of the franchise fee revenue recognized in the period ended June 30, 2022 was included in the contract liabilities balance as of December 31, 2021.
+As the term of the franchise license is typically ten years, substantially all of the franchise fee revenue recognized in the period ended September 30, 2022 was included in the contract liabilities balance as of December 31, 2021.